Federally Recognized Indian Tribes

 The U.S. government officially recognizes more than 500 Indian tribes in the contiguous 48 states and Alaska.
 These federally recognized tribes are eligible for funding and services from the Bureau of Indian Affairs, either directly or through contracts, grants, or compacts.

-The Bureau of Indian Affairs lists the federally recognized tribes and contact information for each tribe's Tribal Leader.
+The Bureau of Indian Affairs provides contact information for each tribe's Tribal Leader through an interactive map.

 Back to Top